2026-04-19 · weight loss, women, menopause, hormones, over 40, perimenopause · 13 min read

 Menopause is defined as 12 consecutive months without a menstrual period.
 The average age is 51, but the range spans from the mid-40s to the late 50s.
 After menopause, estrogen levels remain consistently low.
 Fat redistribution to the abdomen tends to accelerate, and the effects of muscle loss become more noticeable.

 Postmenopause is the phase after menopause is confirmed.
 Hormonal levels stabilize at lower levels.
-Weight management remains important because of ongoing metabolic changes and the increased cardiovascular and metabolic risks associated with abdominal fat.
+Weight management remains important because of ongoing metabolic changes and the increased cardiovascular and metabolic risks associated with abdominal fat — including a steady rise in atrial fibrillation incidence after age 55 that tracks with BMI; see atrial fibrillation and weight loss for the rhythm-specific protocol.
+Once you cross into the 65+ window, the BMI cut-points and the deficit pace both shift — see weight loss for older adults for the function-first framework.

 The key point is that these transitions happen over years, not overnight.
 You have time to adapt your strategies.